runoshun/tscompletejob/README.md

 ### Goto Definition
 It jump to difinition of variable or type.
 Move cursor to symbol which you want to find difinition, and execute `:TsCompleteJobGotoDefinition`.
 By default, the command is mapped to `C-]`.
+And you can use simple tagstack like feature by setting `g:tscompletejob_enable_tagstack` to 1.
+If tagstack is enabled, tscompletejob record history of cursor position when executing `:TsCompleteJobGotoDefinition`, and you can follow history using `:TsCompleteJobGotoPrev` (mapped to `C-t`), `:TsCompleteJobGotoNext`.

 ### Quick info
 It show symbol's quick infomation to command line.